Custer, Michigan: History

+St. Mary's Catholic Church was established in 1933.
+In 1966, St. Mary's opened its new church, which was designed by architect Jonas Mulokas and shared architectural elements with the award-winning design of the Transfiguration Catholic Church in Queens, New York.

 Geography

 Custer is in central Mason County, 3 mi east of Scottville and 11 mi east of Ludington, the county seat.
 According to the U.S. Census Bureau, the village has a total area of 1.06 sqmi, all land.